Why study this course?

 To study a degree at London Met, you must be able to demonstrate proficiency in the English language.
-If you require a Tier 4 student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
-For more information about English qualifications please see our English language requirements.
+If you require a Student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
+This course requires you to meet our standard requirements.

 If you need (or wish) to improve your English before starting your degree, the University offers a Pre-sessional Academic English course to help you build your confidence and reach the level of English you require.

 The modules listed below are for the academic year 2023/24 and represent the course modules at this time.
 Modules and module details (including, but not limited to, location and time) are subject to change over time.